pandeconscious/uvA/README.md

-# A collection of UVa(online judge) problems I have solve!
+# A collection of UVa(online judge) problems I have solved!

 - Harshit Pande